Student Affairs Internship Program

 There are opportunities to become involved in Departmental, Divisional and University levels.
 Such involvement may include serving on committees, working on special projects, and undertaking special assignments.
 Possible areas of involvement include but are not limited to staff training; student leadership development; off campus-living student support; basic needs initiatives; academic initiatives; alcohol and other drug (AOD) education; multicultural and social justice education; orientation; and health and wellness.

-The Graduate Assistant is responsible for assisting the Literacy Program Manager with oversight and coordination for the Engage San Francisco Literacy Program.
-This includes: assisting in managing an extensive database of tutor information; hiring, training, and supervising ESF Literacy tutors; keeping in regular contact with sites and the Literacy course instructor(s); observing and coaching tutors; and communicating as needed with participating site leaders and tutors.
+The Graduate Assistant is responsible for assisting the Literacy Programs Manager with oversight and coordination for the Engage San Francisco Literacy (ESF) Program and Silk Financial Literacy Initiative.
+This includes: assisting in managing an extensive database of student information; hiring, training, and supervising students; keeping in regular contact with sites; observing and coaching students.
 This position offers opportunities for curriculum and workshop development as well as an opportunity to gain management experience with a large team of undergraduate students.
-In this role, graduate students will learn how to create a humane work place for student employees, engage in critical dialogue with students, offer supportive critique to undergraduates, and inspire undergraduates to be justice oriented leaders.
+In this role, graduate students will learn how to create a humane work place for student employees, engage in critical dialogue with students, offer supportive critique to undergraduates, and inspire undergraduates to be justice-oriented leaders.

 Reporting to the Assistant Dean of Initial Year & Family Engagement, the Graduate Intern will contribute to the short and long-term goals of the department and its programs.
 Working in a variety of areas, the Intern will use their experience to help shape the delivery of new student & family programs and services in an effort to reach the departmental outcomes supporting students' leadership development and promoting student engagement in co-curricular activities.
 Specifically, the intern will assist with the coordination and implementation of Special Orientation programming, New Student and Family Orientation, Weeks of Welcome, and First-Year Programming, the advising of the Get Oriented (GO) Team, and the implementation of USF101 and its Peer Mentor Program.